FaultyPine/tiny_engine/README.md

             - 3D particles - extension of 2d particle system
 - better grass sway w/distortion texture to emulate wind better
 - outline postprocessing shader
+    - generate normals texture for postprocessing
+        - at this point i would be generating depth and normals as seperate g-buffers... shouldn't I just commit and go full deferred at that point? ....
+        I need to actually build a renderer....
+        - maybe a full deferred renderer is a bit much.
+        - I think it would be best to just have the depth prepass also render normals (multiple render targets)
 - ~~Skybox~~
 - PBR lighting???
 - Resource system